Shubham0315/AWS-Cloudwatch/README.md

 - Amazon CloudWatch is a powerful monitoring and management service designed to provide actionable insights into AWS resources, applications, and services.
 - It is service watching Cloud Activities just like gatekeeper for AWS Cloud.
 It watches EC2 creation, upload to S3 buckets, creating resources.
 We can find these activities logged with AWS Cloud Watch
-- To keep eye what activities are down on our AWS Account
+- To keep eye what activities are done on our AWS Account
 - It helps in monitoring, alerting, reporting and logging.
 Using these features of CloudWatch we can keep track of activities that are happening on our AWS Account

 # Uses of AWS Cloudwatch